 How to Fight Fluid Retention in the Legs

 Surely this has happened to you at some point.
 You’ve come home from work to find your legs are swollen and you might even have an uncomfortable feeling of heaviness and cramping in your calves and feet.
+This could be due to fluid retention in the legs.

 Find out what causes fluid retention in the legs